Block caps are a tipping point in the conversation around inclusive design.

 Best practice vs common practice

-You might need to be a leader in your business, your lane or your industry.
+You might need to be a leader in your business, your lane, or your industry.
 And it might take a while to be heard.
 When I objected to the copious amounts (I’m talking, like, 95%) of capitalization in one client’s packaging, website, digital comms…I was told, “this is in line with industry best practice”.
-I would beg to disagree.
-Or agree.
-I agree that industries are poorly informed about the pitfalls of misusing the written English language in design.
-I would agree that we do see a lot of this out and about in the world but this does not mean that it is “best practice”.
-It means that it is common practice.
+I beg to disagree.
+Businesses are poorly informed about the pitfalls of misusing the written English language in design so we do see a lot of brands making this mistake.
+This makes it common practice, not best practice.
 As are many ill-advised things that people, governments, and businesses often do.

 The NHS in the UK is one of the world’s leading healthcare systems and they pump millions into research to ensure that everything in the brand is accessible.
 In their service manual is a section on formatting for text.
 It’s simply worded: